uploadCustomer Data Intake

 Intake uses two layers of authentication stacked on top of each other:

-* **Platform API key.** The request carries the standard platform-api key or JWT.
+• API key.
+The request carries a workspace API key.
 This scopes the caller to a workspace and enforces role-based permissions.

 The two-layer design lets a single workspace accept uploads from multiple upstream systems without giving any one of them access to the others' secrets.
 Rotating a customer's HMAC revokes their upload access without affecting the workspace's API key.